Dealing with The Police VIC

 - Use listening devices or tap telephones in certain circumstances provided official permission has been given

 - Hold identification parades if the suspect agrees to participate

 - Reconstruct the crime if the suspect agrees to participate

-This article provides basic information only and is not a substitute for a professional or legal advice.
-Being involved in the criminal or police process can be quite demanding, rigorous, and time consuming.
+This article provides basic information only and is not a substitute for professional or legal advice.
+Being involved in the criminal or police process can be quite demanding, rigorous, and time-consuming.
 Hiring the right criminal lawyers can often make a substantial difference in your case.